-If you hold your shares in street name, you should follow the instructions of your broker to change your vote or revoke your voting instructions.
+If you hold your shares in street name, you should follow the instructions of your broker, bank or other nominee to change your vote or revoke your voting instructions.
 Your attendance at the annual meeting will not revoke your proxy unless you specifically request it or you vote at the annual meeting.
 If you hold shares in street name, your attendance at the annual meeting will not revoke your voting instructions.
 In the absence of a revocation, shares represented by proxies will be voted at the annual meeting.

 If you have previously submitted a white proxy card sent to you by VIEX, you may change your vote by completing, signing, dating, and returning the enclosed BLUE proxy card in the postage-paid envelope provided, or by voting via the Internet or by telephone by following the instructions on the BLUE proxy card.
 Please note that submitting a white proxy card sent to you by VIEX will revoke votes you have previously made via the Company's BLUE proxy card.
-Voting to withhold with respect to any of VIEX's nominees on a white voting instruction form or white proxy card sent to you by VIEX is not the same as voting for our Board's nominees because a vote to withhold with respect to any of VIEX's nominees on its white voting instruction form or white proxy card will revoke any BLUE voting instruction form or BLUE proxy card you may have previously submitted.